 - 50. Prohibition on awards to persons whose tax matters are not in order

 - 51. Prohibition on awards to persons in the service of the state

 - 52. Awards to close family members of persons in the service of the state

 - 53. Ethical standards

 - 54. Inducements, rewards, gifts and favours

 - 55. Sponsorships

 - 56. Objections and complaints

 - 57. Resolution of disputes, objections, complaints and queries

 - 58. Contracts providing for compensation based on turnover

 - 59. Unbundling Strategies

 - 60. Guarantees (CIDB)

 - 61. Retention

 - 62. Assessment / Measurement of Supply chain Management

 - 63. Contract Assessment

 - 64. Access to Bidding information

 - 65. Amendment of the Supply Chain Management Policy

+- 6.7 Procurement to local contractors

 - 66. Commencement